lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Swap endpoints / update DNS.
 - Monitor closely for first 48–72 hours and keep rollback plan ready.

-If you want, I can outline the exact CLI/console steps (snapshot → restore) and sample queries to gather sizing and workload info.

 ## How do classic resize, elastic resize, and concurrency scaling influence migration plans?
 Classic resize, elastic resize, and concurrency scaling each change the operational constraints you must plan for when migrating Redshift (or changing cluster topology).
 Key differences drive decisions about downtime, data movement strategy, testing, cost and cutover approach.